massari100/django-mtr-sync/README.md

   - maps model fields with data fields
   - adds and removes fields (ability to skip fields on import)
   - related models(fields, supports only ForeignKey) import-export by choosing main model
-- Supports: CSV(native python3), XLS (using: xlwt-future, xlrd), XLSX (using: openpyxl optimized writer, reader mode, for fast processing of large volumes of data)
+- Supports: CSV(native python3, unicodecsv python2), XLS (using: xlwt-future, xlrd), XLSX (using: openpyxl optimized writer, reader mode, for fast processing of large volumes of data) and ODS(odfpy)
 - Saves import, export settings for the processing of data from various sources and for simplicity
 - Integration with standart django admin app
-- Supports: Django 1.7 Python 2.7, 3.3+ (Django 1.6 will be added soon)
+- Supports: Django 1.6-1.7 (1.8 not tested yet) Python 2.7, 3.3+

 ## Working on
 - Shortcuts at admin app